rinogodson/fake-update/README.md

 ## 🌟 Contributing

 Contributions are welcome!
 Feel free to fork this repository, submit issues, or create pull requests to enhance the project.

+ ### Credits:
+Used Github CoPilot for code suggestions.
+Used Figma for designing the UI.

 Made with ❤️